Since 2010 Google has used site speed as a ranking factor, and in 2018 page speed became a ranking factor for mobile devices as well.

 The first thing is your web hosting.
 When your web hosting services are not properly configured, it can hurt your website.
 So, it’s important to make sure that you have a reliable and fast hosting service.

 Using a lot of plugins and bad plugins can also slow down your website a lot.
-Some people’s websites look like a festival of plugins because they have so many of them.
+Some people’s websites look like a festival of plugins because they have so many.

 Especially if you’re a beginner, you need to think twice before installing a new plugin.
 Only install it if it’s something that you really need.
-Adding too many plugins to your website will slow it down quite a lot.
+Adding too many plugins to your website can slow it down.

-Additionally, plugins are the number one way that hackers use to attack websites.
+Additionally, out-of-date plugins are the number one way hackers attack websites.
 Always make sure to delete plugins that you’re not using and avoid using shady plugins.

 2 - Get Reliable Web Hosting